 - Poster assesment committee: 7th Endometrial SRP Diabetes Joint Retreat.
 Stockholm, 2017.

 - Poster assesment committee: Epigenomics, nuclear receptor and diseases summer school.
 Spetses, 2017.

-- Invited reviewer in: JBC, FASEB J, Diabetologia, Diabetes, obesity and metabolism, PLoS One, Journal of cellular and molecular medicine, etc.
+- Invited reviewer in: Nature Communications, JBC, FASEB J, Diabetologia, Diabetes, obesity and metabolism, PLoS One, Journal of cellular and molecular medicine, etc.